Sean Mamola | May 14, 2026

 For the luxury segment, particularly the high-rise condo corridor stretching through South Beach, Yerba Buena, and Mission Bay, the spring market is showing renewed conviction.
 Jordan Park-Laurel Heights condos posted a median of $2.84 million, Presidio Heights $2.55 million, and the $1 million-plus condo market is active across a dozen neighborhoods.
 The AI-driven wealth effect in San Francisco is visible in both the equity markets and the real estate data, and it continues to provide a floor under upper-tier demand even as broader affordability pressures mount.

 Considering a luxury condo purchase or home sale in San Francisco?
-Sean Mamola brings 17+ years of real estate expertise and a luxury hospitality background to every client relationship.
-As a Global Luxury Specialist with Compass focused on San Francisco’s premier high-rise communities and most desirable neighborhoods, Sean offers the market knowledge and personalized service that discerning buyers and sellers expect.
+I bring 17+ years of real estate expertise and a luxury hospitality background to every client relationship.
+As a Global Luxury Specialist with Compass focused on San Francisco’s premier high-rise communities and most desirable neighborhoods, I offer the market knowledge and personalized service that discerning buyers and sellers expect.
 Schedule a consultation or call (415) 704-3640.

 Stay up to date on the latest real estate trends.